amandagibson/planning-poker/README.md

 # Planning Poker

-This is a web application that developers can use when estimating the complexity of stories.
+This is a single-page web application that developers can use when estimating the complexity of stories.

 Built by: [Amanda Gibson](https://github.com/amandagibson)